googleapis/github-repo-automation/README.md

 $ repo rename --title title 'new title'
 ```

-Iterates over all open pull requests matching `title`, and renames
+Iterates over all open pull requests matching `title` (this can be a regex,
+and all PRs will be processed if no regex for title is given), and renames
 them.

 ### repo apply